martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW02 Notes.md

 - Memory address of the array is the memory address of the first element.
 Label a is associated with the first element
 - a\[1] = 11;
 - Identifier for stack allocated array is not available to be changed
+- SAA identifier used as a source operand returns array's memory address
+- Using this identifier as a destination operand results in a compiler error

+## 1D Arrays and Pointers
+- Address Arithmetic:
+	- Computing address of an ith element is given by:
+		- Adding array's starting address (label) and a byte offset which is i to get to element